Free personalized radio that

 Timberlake's journey to stardom began in Memphis, Tennessee, where he was born on January 31, 1981.
 He began performing early, appearing on the televised talent competition Star Search at the age of 11, singing under the name of Justin Randall.
 This was his first step into the big leagues, leading to him securing a spot on The New Mickey Mouse Club in 1993.
 This cast would prove to be filled with future stars; in addition to Timberlake there were the pop singers Britney Spears and Christina Aguilera, actor Ryan Gosling, and JC Chasez, who'd later join Justin in *NSYNC, the group manager Lou Pearlman assembled in the late '90s.
 Pearlman formed *NSYNC after the cancellation of The New Mickey Mouse Club in 1994, taking Timberlake and Chasez as his anchors and adding Joey Fatone, Lance Bass, and Chris Kirkpatrick.

 *NSYNC began their march toward stardom in 1996 when their first album appeared in Europe.
 Two years later, their eponymous debut was released in the U.S. and the group scored hits with "Tearin' Up My Heart," "I Want You Back," and "(God Must Have Spent) A Little More Time on You."
 The latter reached the Top Ten, paving the way for the smash success of No Strings Attached in 2000.
-Upon its release in March 2000, the album sold an astonishing 2.4 million copies in its first week, setting a record that is unlikely to ever be broken.
+Within one week of its March 2000 release, the album sold an astonishing 2.4 million copies and set a record that stood for 15 years.
 After generating the singles "It's Gonna Be Me" and "Bye Bye Bye," the group set to work on its next album, 2001's Celebrity.
 It was another massive hit, launching the Top Ten singles "Pop," "Gone," and "Girlfriend, but it proved to be the group's last album, as Timberlake's popularity was quickly eclipsing that of the rest of the group.

 Following the completion of the FutureSex/LoveSounds tour, Timberlake slowly stepped away from music, though he was featured on three major 2007-2008 pop hits: Timbaland's "Give It to Me" (number one), 50 Cent's "Ayo Technology" (number five), and Madonna's "4 Minutes" (number three).
 He had other musical endeavors over the next few years, but his main focus was acting.
-In 2007 he had a voice role in Shrek 3, and in 2008 he had a lead part in Mike Myers' The Love Guru.
+In 2007 he had a voice role in Shrek 3, and in 2008 had a lead part in Mike Myers' The Love Guru.
 Two years later, Timberlake had his greatest acting success as Sean Parker in David Fincher's The Social Network; he quickly followed this with roles in Bad Teacher and Friends with Benefits.
 During this period, he also appeared several times on Saturday Night Live.

 In January 2013, after investing in three Los Angeles and New York restaurants, he released a new single, "Suit & Tie," co-produced with Timbaland.
 Along with a glitzy performance at the 2013 Grammy Awards and another SNL appearance, it set the stage for The 20/20 Experience, released that March.
 It debuted at number one on the Billboard 200 and eventually went double platinum, driven by Top Five showings for its singles, "Suit & Tie" and "Mirrors."
 Two months later, the Coen Brothers film Inside Llewyn Davis, in which he co-starred, premiered at the 2013 Cannes Film Festival and won the Grand Prix.
 Part two of The 20/20 Experience, recorded during the same session that resulted in the first, was released that September.
 It followed the first to the top of the charts, and produced three Top 40 singles, "Take Back the Night," "TKO," and "Not a Bad Thing."
 In 2014, Timberlake returned to the Top Ten as a featured guest on "Love Never Felt So Good," a track from Michael Jackson's posthumous album Xscape.
 "Can't Stop the Feeling!," recorded for the soundtrack of Trolls -- a DreamWorks production in which Timberlake provided one of the lead voices -- topped the pop chart months ahead of the film's theatrical release. ~ Stephen Thomas Erlewine

 Track List: The 20/20 Experience: The Complete Experience (Explicit)